JESUS SEEKS US OUT WHEN WE GO ASTRAY

 Shepherds know each of their sheep… their personalities, their tendencies, their weaknesses.
 They know the ones who may be curious to see the world.
 They know the ones who may stubbornly go their own way.
 They know the ones who may fall prey to temptation.

 Jesus knows each of us personally as a shepherd.
 We have not surprised Him with our straying.
 He came to seek and to save the lost (Luke 19:10).
-He has always kept His eye on us.
-He sought us out before we even knew we were straying.
-He found us before we could see that we were lost.
+He always keeps His eye on us.
+He seeks us out when we stray.
+He finds us in our lostness.
 We will never stray so far that we cannot return to our Shepherd.
-When we look around in our “lostness”, we see our Shepherd, our Savior there for us… ready to joyfully carry us home to Him.
-And all heaven rejoices!
+He will always be there for us… ready to joyfully carry us home to Him.
+And all heaven will rejoice!